Reduce Your Energy Bill…Plant Trees!

 If your house runs on solar energy, be aware of how planting trees in certain spots might affect your solar panels.
 In this case, consider consulting with your solar company to find the best placement for your trees.

 Out of a desire to start saving money sooner, it may be tempting to want to plant a fast-growing tree.
 However, long-term this may not be the best option.
 Exercise some patience, and go with a slow-growing tree.
 Even though it may require more years of growth until it shades your roof, it will live longer, will be more tolerant to factors such as drought, and will also have more time to develop stronger roots and branches that will be less likely to break or become compromised in the event of heavy snows or strong winds.
-In the long run, you will be protecting your home two-fold, from the exposure of the sun, and from potential damage caused from weak branches falling on your home.
+In the long run, you will be protecting your home two-fold, from the exposure of the sun, and from potential damage caused by weak branches falling on your home.

 Also, be careful not to plant your trees too close to your home, as this could lead to the root system of your tree doing damage to the foundation of your house, or branches causing damage to the roof.
 Depending on the kind of tree you choose, they should be planted 15 to 20 feet away from the house.
 This will ensure that you benefit from the shade of the tree while avoiding the potential damages which roots and limbs can cause.